 What is a mental health breathing space?

-A mental health breathing space is a debt respite scheme for people currently receiving mental health crisis treatment certified by an Approved Mental Health Practitioner (AMHP)
+A mental health breathing space is a debt respite scheme for people currently receiving mental health crisis treatment certified by an Approved Mental Health Professional (AMHP)

 Breathing space is a scheme where you can get a period of respite from your debts.
 This means that your creditors cannot contact you during that time or take action against you to recover their debt

 There is a particular version of breathing space for people who are receiving mental health crisis treatment.
 It can last longer than a standard breathing space.

 A debt adviser applies to the Insolvency Service for a mental health crisis breathing space on your behalf.

 You can apply for a mental health crisis breathing space if:

 - You have debts you cannot afford to pay.

 - You are getting mental health crisis treatment.